RedHatDemos/RHS-Infrastructure_Migration/README.md

   0.2 Deploy ManageIQ with new code
   0.3 Fixes to Manage IQ and migration plugin
   0.4 kvm0 and kvm1 enabled as conversion hosts
+  0.5 Added V2V domain with required classes and methods
 ```